How does Radix work differ from traditional psychotherapy?

 For how long does one typically do Radix work?

-As persons experience themselves changing, some of them become enamored with the Radix process, and continue working just for the sake of continuing personal growth.
-Indeed some even wish to become Radix practitioners.
+As individuals experience themselves changing, some of them become deeply involved with the Radix process, and continue working just for the sake of continuing personal growth.
 Other persons may work for a period of months, then discontinue, and then resume working again when other issues arise.

 How much does it cost to do Radix work?